jmistr13/WESS/README.md

 as well where you install the project files.
 Note the [requirements.txt](requirements.txt) file lists the python packages necessary.
 We recommend using [Python 3.10](https://www.python.org/downloads/release/python-3100/) to run the frontend, due to dependency issues with some packages.

-A slightly modified version of thr frontend running on Ploomber web hosting can be found [here](https://tinyurl.com/WESS-app1)
+A slightly modified version of the frontend running on Ploomber web hosting can be found [here](https://tinyurl.com/WESS-app1)

 # Developers:
 ## Data Aquisition